 1. Physical Therapy

-The spinal cord is capable of rewiring itself through neuroplasticity.
-The more you practice movements, the more your spinal cord recognizes a demand for that function, which helps promote neurological adaptions.
+The spinal cord is capable of rewiring itself by utilizing the central nervous system’s ability to make adaptive changes, known as neuroplasticity.
+The more you practice movements, the more your spinal cord recognizes a demand for that function, which helps promote circuit reorganization.

 2. Cold Application